ChrisPenner/flags/README.md

 ## Magic

-During development of your script or plugin you'll need the `flags` program locally, it parses your configuration and helps you run your program.
+During development of your script or plugin you'll run the `flags` program locally, it parses your configuration and helps you run your program.

-When you're ready to ship your script or plugin, you run it in compiler mode, bundle the generated bash file with your plugin or script (or literally copy-paste it into your script) then just `source` the compiled bash!
+When you're ready to ship your script or plugin, simply run `flags build` to activate compiler mode.
+It'll bundle generated bash with your plugin or script into a dependency-free bash script you can distribute to your users.

-## Examples
+## Example

 Let's say we're writing a todo app, as all programmers are legally obligated to do every 3 months.

-Here's how you'd use it:
+First off, here's what it looks like to use the app:

 ```bash
 $ todo add "Microwave Pizza Pops™"